 Special needs estate planning is a different process than typical estate planning.
 The goal of special needs estate planning is to make sure that your child with special needs will have everything he or she needs to live a comfortable and happy life after you’re gone.
 One of the main goals of special-needs estate planning is ensuring that your child with special needs will qualify and remain eligible for essential government benefits, such as Medicaid and Supplemental Security Income (SSI).

 Our law firm will also maximize the private resources and government benefits available to you and your child with special needs so you can protect your assets.
-In most cases, families benefit from creating a special needs trust that will protect your assets and pay for your child’s care over his or her lifetime.
+In most cases, families benefit from creating a special needs trust that will protect their assets and pay for their child’s care over his or her lifetime.
 Addressing the care and financial needs of other family members is an important part of special needs estate planning.
 At Palmer & Slay, PLLC, we spend time getting to know our clients to understand a complete picture of what their family’s unique needs and goals are to create an effective estate plan.

 The Benefits of Creating a Special Needs Trust